OguzPastirmaci/cassandra-k8s-perf/README.md

 ```
 ## Step 4: Creating local persistent volumes

+Again, the following commands assume that you have already cloned the [Local Persistent Storage User Guide](https://github.com/kubernetes-incubator/external-storage/tree/master/local-volume) repo.

 **NOTE:** Dynamic provisioning is not supported in beta.
 All local PersistentVolumes must be statically created.